-Only four more days until I leave for my great adventure to Uzes in the south of France.
+Only four more days until I leave for my great adventure.
+Destination Uzes France.
 Solo.
 Just as planned.

 This is my first time blogging an adventure, so I’ll start by telling why I’m heading to Uzes, France; how I’m getting there; also, I’ll describe how I arrived at the itinerary– sketchy as it is.

-Why did I choose Uzes as the centerpiece of my adventure through the south of France?
-It’s simple.
-Uzes is somewhat out of the way, so large crowds of tourists won’t gather there; it’s close to Airles, Avignon, Nimes and other places I want to see; and, if that’s not reason enough, the walled, historic city is beyond charming.
+Why did I choose to make Uzes the centerpiece of my adventure through the south of France?
+If it was not reason enough that the walled, historic city was beyond charming, there were other reasons.
+It’s somewhat out-of-the-way, so I figured large crowds of tourists wouldn’t gather there.
+It’s also very close to Arles, Avignon, Nimes and other places I wanted to see.

 Once I had some dates to work with, the itinerary for the trip began to take shape.
 I started to communicate directly with the apartment owner in Uzes (who lives in Copenhagen).
 He advised me to fly in and out of Barcelona so that I could enjoy the train ride through the countryside to Uzes.
 He also recommended that I stay in Barcelona my first night after the transatlantic flight so that I could fully enjoy the train ride the next day.

 June 4 – Charleston, SC to New York